Hubert Gough: Curragh incident

-The incident

 On the morning of Friday 20 March, Arthur Paget (Commander-in-Chief, Ireland) addressed senior officers at his headquarters in Dublin.
-By Gough's account (in his memoirs Soldiering On), he said that "active operations were to commence against Ulster," that officers who lived in Ulster would be permitted to "disappear" for the duration, but that other officers who refused to serve against Ulster would be dismissed rather than being permitted to resign, and that Gough – who had a family connection with Ulster but did not live there – could expect no mercy from his "old friend at the War Office" (French).
-French, Paget and Ewart had in fact (on 19 March) agreed to exclude officers with "direct family connections" to Ulster.
-In offering his officers an ultimatum, Paget was acting foolishly, as the majority might have obeyed if simply ordered north.
+By Gough's account (in his memoirs Soldiering On), he said that "active operations were to commence against Ulster," that officers who lived in Ulster would be permitted to "disappear" for the duration, but that other officers who refused to serve against Ulster would be dismissed rather than being permitted to resign, and that Gough – who had a family connection with Ulster but did not live there – could expect no mercy from his "old friend at the War Office" (Sir John French).
+French, Paget and Spencer Ewart had in fact (on 19 March) agreed to exclude officers with "direct family connections" to Ulster.
+In making an ultimatum, Paget was acting foolishly, as most might have obeyed a direct order.
 Paget ended the meeting by ordering his officers to speak to their subordinates and then report back.
-Maj-Gen Sir Charles Fergusson, GOC 5th Infantry Division, warned Gough and one of the infantry brigadiers that the Army must hold together at all costs, and that he himself would obey orders.
-Gough said that he would not, and went off to speak to the officers of the 5th Lancers (one of the regiments under his command) and also sent a telegram to his brother "Johnnie", Haig's Chief of Staff at Aldershot.
-Gough did not attend the second meeting in the afternoon, at which Paget confirmed that the purpose of the move was to overawe Ulster rather than fight.
+Gough also sent a telegram to his brother Johnnie, Douglas Haig's Chief of Staff at Aldershot.
+Gough did not attend the second meeting in the afternoon, at which Paget stated that the purpose of the move was to overawe Ulster rather than fight.

-Richard Holmes argues that Gough should have done what Fergusson did the following morning: assure his officers of his own unionist sympathies but urge them to obey orders.
 That evening Paget informed the War Office by telegram that 57 officers preferred to accept dismissal (it was actually 61 including Gough).
-Gough was suspended from duty and he and 2 of his 3 colonels (the attitude of the third was unclear) were summoned to the War Office to explain themselves.
-Chetwode, who was nominated to take Gough's place if necessary, described him as "hot-headed and very Irish".
+Gough was suspended from duty and he and 2 of his 3 colonels were summoned to the War Office to explain themselves.